dudarev/cghub/cghub/docs/source/howitworks.rst

     - `remember filters` checkbox is enabled
     - user came from another page of the site

+This feature requires proper Site domain specified in admin:

+    - login to /admin/
+    - Click on Sites link
+    - set proper value for domain name (for example, `browser.cghub.ucsc.edu`)

 Adding files to cart
 ====================